How to Beat Employee Burnout in the WFH Environment

 It’s important to keep it human and remember what it was like working in an office.
-Below are some tips and tricks on how to break up the monotony of WFH and keep a healthy and productive work/life balance:
+Below are some tips and tricks on how to break up the monotony of working from home (WFH) and keep a healthy and productive work/life balance:

 - Have a morning ritual – Give yourself time in the morning to get your mind together.
 Listen to music or podcast, scroll on your phone, watch/read the news.
 While it’s great to not have the morning commute, that commute gave you time without any distractions before your workday.